-- Over the last decade, uterine cancer incidence rates have increased by around a fifth (21%) in females in the UK.
+- Over the last decade, uterine cancer incidence rates have increased by more than a tenth (12%) in females in the UK (2016-2018).

 - An estimated 70,200 women who had previously been diagnosed with uterine cancer were alive in the UK at the end of 2010.

-- Uterine cancer accounts for 3% of all cancer deaths in females in the UK (2016).
+- Uterine cancer accounts for 1% of all cancer deaths in females and males combined in the UK (2017-2019).

-- Over the last decade, uterine cancer mortality rates have increased by around a fifth (21%) in females in the UK.
+- Over the last decade, uterine cancer mortality rates have increased by around a quarter (24%) in females in the UK (2017-2019).

 - Uterine cancer deaths in England are more common in females living in the most deprived areas.

-- Uterine cancer survival is improving and has increased in the last 40 years in the UK.
+- Uterine cancer survival has increased in the last 50 years in the UK.

 - A person’s risk of developing cancer depends on many factors, including age, genetics, and exposure to risk factors (including some potentially avoidable lifestyle factors).

 - 1 in 36 UK females will be diagnosed with uterine cancer in their lifetime.